 Good for bonding ceramic, porcelain, and stone tile; Interior/exterior use.
 Meets ANSI A118.4 specifications; No additive required – just add water and mix

 Suitable Tile Types

-Not for installing green marble, other moisture-sensitive stone tile or resin-backed marble.
+Not for installing green marble, other moisture-sensitive stone tile, or resin-backed marble.
 Not for use over rubber, strip wood floors, oriented strand board, particle board, lauan plywood.
-For CDX plywood, temperature of area to be tiled must remain above 50°F (10°C) for 72 hours.
+For CDX plywood, the temperature of the area to be tiled must remain above 50°F (10°C) for 72 hours.
 Certain natural stone tiles may be affected by mortar shadowing or staining.

 Meets and exceeds requirements for dry-set mortars found in ANSI A118.1, A118.4, A108.5 and A108.11

-For best results, maintain all tiling materials, substrates, room and adhesives at 50°-70°F (10-21°C) for 24 hours before and 48 hours after installation.
+For best results, maintain all tiling materials, substrates, room, and adhesives at 50°-70°F (10-21°C) for 24 hours before and 48 hours after installation.
 In a clean mixing container, add 50 lbs.
 (22.68 kg) VISON PORCELAIN fortified thin-set to 1 1/4to 1 1/2 gallons (4.7 to 5.7 L) clean, cool water.
-Mix material to a thick creamy consistency, then allow the mortar to stand for 10 minutes.
+Mix material to a thick creamy consistency, then allows the mortar to stand for 10 minutes.

 General Surface Prep